mpi2/orthology-api/README.md

 ```
 #### GET By Hgnc Accession Id

 Get All the one-to-one orthologs mapping by hgnc accession id or hgnc accession id list.
-The hgnc accession id list should be entered with , separated in the endpoint
+The hgnc accession id list should be entered with , separated in the endpoint.
+Note:Parameter size can not be bigger than 200.
 ##### Example Request
 ```sh
  '/api/ortholog/find_by_hgnc_ids?hgncIds=HGNC:24086' -i -X GET